alexellis/k3sup/README.md

 * [k3v](https://github.com/ibuildthecloud/k3v) - "virtual kubernetes" - a very early PoC from the author of k3s aiming to slice up a single cluster for multiple tenants
 * [k3sup-multipass](https://github.com/matti/k3sup-multipass) - a helper to launch single node k3s cluster with one command using a [multipass](https://multipass.run) VM and optionally proxy the ingress to localhost for easier development.

-## Troubleshooting
+## Troubleshooting and support

+### Maybe the problem is with K3s?

-If you're having issues, it's likely that this is a problem with K3s, and not with K3sup.
+If you're having issues, it's likely that this is a problem with K3s, and not with k3sup.
 How do we know that?
-Mostly from past issues.
+K3sup is a very mature project and has a few use-cases that it generally performs very well.

 Rancher provides support for K3s [on their Slack](https://slack.rancher.io/) in the `#k3s` channel.
 This should be your first port of call.
 Your second port of call is to raise an issue with the K3s maintainers in the [K3s repo](https://github.com/k3s-io/k3s/issues)

 Do you want to install a specific version of K3s?
 See `k3sup install --help` and the `--k3s-version` and `--k3s-channel` flags.

 Is your system ready to run Kubernetes?
 K3s requires certain Kernel modules to be available, run `k3s check-config` and check the output.
-As a rule Raspberry Pi OS and Ubuntu 20.04 are compatible.
+Alex tests K3sup with Raspberry Pi OS and Ubuntu LTS on a regular basis.

 ### Common issues